SkepticalTech/PGM-XML-Reference/Map XML info.md

 Position and direction attributes of the `<portal>` element are relative to the players location and where they are looking.
 Prefix values with an at symbol `@` to specify absolute values.
 Portals can be restricted to certain teams by defining their `filter=""` attribute.

 `yaw=""` specifies what direction the player is looking horizontally from -180° to 180°.
 South 0°, East -90°, North 180° and West 90°.
 `pitch=""` specifies what direction the player is looking vertically from -90° to 90°. -90° is straight up 90° is straight down.

-`TIP:` Copy the yaw and pitch from the F3 screen in minecraft.
+`TIP:` Copy the yaw from the F3 screen in minecraft.

 Examples: